LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation: Results

-After validating the effectiveness of the threshold-based approach for RAG hallucination detecting, we further proceed with experiments on machine learning-based RAG hallucination detecting.
+\textbf{Experimental Design. } In RQ2, we aim to evaluate the effectiveness of LRP4RAG in hallucination detection.
+We compare LRP4RAG with 10 state-of-the-art baselines on RAGTruth and Dolly-15k using 6 metrics.

-The main result of our approach is shown in Table~\ref{tab:main-results}.
+\textbf{Results.} The comparison results on RAGTruth are listed in Table~\ref{tab:main-results}.
 Compared to existing methods, LRP4RAG has strong performance across all metrics.
-When detecting hallucinations of Llama-2-7b-chat, LRP4RAG achieves the highest accuracy (69.16\%), precision (69.35\%) and f1 score (70.64\%), which makes an improvement of 7.59\%, 6.85\% and 3.02\% over non-LRP based methods.
-When detecting hallucinations of Llama-2-13b-chat, LRP4RAG also has the best performance, with the highest accuracy (69.87\%), precision (68.26\%) and the second highest f1 score (55.56\%).

-\myfinding{2}{The method LRP4RAG we propose outperforms all three baselines when detecting RAG hallucinations in Llama-2-7b-chat and Llama-2-13b-chat. }

-When comparing the results of Llama-2-7b-chat and Llama-2-13b-chat, we find that both the baseline methods and LRP4RAG experience a decrease in recall when detecting hallucinations in Llama-2-13b-chat.
-This suggests that these methods become more conservative in predicting hallucinations when facing models with larger parameters, leading to an increase in False Negative samples.
+On RAGTruth$_\textrm{Llama-7B}$, LRP4RAG$_\textrm{LLM}$ achieves the highest accuracy (73.41\%), precision (71.18\%) and F1-score (73.54\%), which makes an improvement of 11.84\%, 8.68\% and 5.92\% over non-LRP based methods.
+LRP4RAG$_\textrm{Classifier}$ also shows considerable performance, among which LRP4RAG$_\textrm{SVM}$ achieves an accuracy of 69.16\%, a precision of 69.35\%, and an F1-score of 70.64\%, second only to LRP4RAG$_\textrm{LLM}$.
+On RAGTruth$_\textrm{Llama-13B}$, LRP4RAG$_\textrm{LLM}$ also outperforms all baselines, achieving an accuracy of 71.70\%, a precision of 77.14\%, and an F1-score of 75.86\%.
+Notably, LRP4RAG$_\textrm{Classifier}$ maintains an accuracy around 70\%, but the recall drops to around 50\%, indicating that LRP4RAG$_\textrm{Classifier}$ tends to identify samples as hallucinated, leading to more false negatives.